Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Neurofibrillary Tangles

 Neurofibrillary tangles are accumulations of a harmful protein called tau in the brain’s neurons.
-These tangles can inhibit the neurons ability to communicate, causing cognitive decline.
-Some studies reveal a lack of brain oxygen is associated with neurofibrillary tangles.
+These tangles can inhibit the neurons’ ability to communicate, causing cognitive decline.
+Some studies reveal that a lack of oxygen to the brain is associated with neurofibrillary tangles.

 Amyloid Plaques